 - mouth sores

 - weight loss

 Because Crohn's disease damages the whole bowel wall, there can be scarring, narrowing of the bowel, and fistulas.
-A fistula is an abnormal connection between the bowel and skin, bladder, vagina, or other loops of bowel.
+A fistula (pronounced: FISS-chuh-luh) is an abnormal connection that links the bowel to the skin, bladder, vagina, or other loops of bowel.
 A fistula may leak stool (poop), pus, or blood.

 What Causes Crohn's Disease?

 The exact cause of Crohn's disease is not clear.
 It is probably a combination of genetics, the immune system, and something in the environment that triggers in the gastrointestinal tract.
 Diet and stress may make symptoms worse, but probably don't cause Crohn's disease.